-If it is rather easy to fight against the cold, protect the heat is more difficult and the use of air conditioning is almost mandatory in case of hot weather.
-This is especially valid for the most fragile people, such as babies or people 3ème age ...
-We still remember the tens of thousands of premature deaths during the heat wave in France 2003!
-The use of air conditioners would probably have saved many lives!
+If it is rather easy to fight against the cold, protecting yourself from the heat is more difficult and the use of air conditioning techniques is almost compulsory in case of hot weather.
+This is especially valid for the most fragile people, such as babies or elderly people… We still remember the tens of thousands of premature deaths during the heat wave in France in 3!
+The use of air conditioners could probably have saved many lives!

 What is an air conditioner?
 How does it work ?

-An air conditioner works like a refrigerator .... except that it is an open-air refrigerator (and you are in it)!
-It is a refrigerating thermodynamic circuit that uses the latent heat of evaporation and condensation to pump calories, ie heat, from one place to another.
+An air conditioner works like a refrigerator…. except that it's an open air refrigerator (and you're in it)!
+It is a thermodynamic refrigeration circuit which uses the latent heat of evaporation and condensation to pump calories, ie heat, from one place to another.

 A cold circuit consists of:

-- an evaporator is the cold part (this is called the cold source: the calories are "pumped" to the refrigerant circuit fluid, so the temperature of the evaporator drops)
+- of an evaporator, it is the cold part (this is called the cold source: the calories are "pumped" there towards the fluid of the fridge circuit, therefore the temperature of the evaporator drops)

-- a compressor, it is the engine of the refrigerator which will put in pressure and in movement the gas
+- of a compressor, it is the engine of the refrigerator which will put under pressure and in movement the gas

-- a condenser is the hot part, the grid behind the refrigerator (this is called the hot spring, the calories are "pumped" from the fluid and it will cool and condense the gas and increase the temperature of the 'evaporator)
+- of a condenser, it is the hot part, the grid behind the refrigerator (this is called the hot source, the calories are "pumped" there from the fluid and that will cool and condense the gas and increase the temperature of the 'evaporator)

-- a regulator that allows the gas to regain volume after evaporation without increasing pressure
+- a pressure reducer which allows the gas to regain volume after evaporation without increasing in pressure

-An air conditioner is an "open" refrigerator equipped with two fans: one to bring cold air, the other to extract hot air!
-It's a bit like leaving the door open of your fridge and putting a fan in front of you ...
-Except that, in this case, as the evacuation of the calories is done in the same room, the overall balance will be negative. : the room will eventually warm up.
-So that an air conditioning works, it is necessary to evacuate the calories towards another medium, that is to say, most often, outside!
+An air conditioner is an "open" refrigerator fitted with two fans: one to supply cold air, the other to extract hot air!
+It's a bit like leaving the door open of your fridge and putting a fan in front of it ...
+Except that, in this case, as the removal of calories is done in the same room, the overall balance will be negative : the room will eventually heat up.
+For an air conditioning to work, it is therefore necessary to evacuate the calories to another environment, that is, most often, outside!

-For this to work, it would be necessary that the hot source, that is to say the black radiator behind the refrigerator, is located in another room, ideally outside in winter and in the cellar in summer.
-Of course, in the case of domestic refrigerators, this does not exist, but the professional cold rooms all have their hot source (condenser) out, just like the fixed air conditioners.
+For this to work, the hot spring, that is to say the black radiator behind the refrigerator, should be located in another room, ideally outside in winter and in the cellar in summer.
+Obviously, in the case of domestic refrigerators, this does not exist, but professional cold rooms all have their hot source (condenser) outside, just like stationary air conditioners.

 Reversible air conditioning and dehumidification

-When the circuit can be reversed, then we talk about reversible air conditioner that allows to warm the place of cold in the room "useful".
+When the circuit can be reversed, then we speak of a reversible air conditioner which makes it possible to heat up instead of cold in the "useful" room.
 More commonly, this is called a heat pump.
 A refrigerator is therefore a heat pump, like all air conditioners that use a compressor.
-Indeed, there are other technologies of cold circuit like, for example, cold by adsorption or absorption.
+Indeed, there are other cold circuit technologies such as, for example, cold by adsorption or absorption.

 Finally, many heat pumps or air conditioners also have an integrated dehumidification function.
-A dehumidifier is also a cooling circuit adapted for the cold part (evaporator) to be constantly below the dew point (dew point of the ambient air)
+A dehumidifier is therefore also a refrigeration circuit adapted so that the cold part (evaporator) is constantly below the rosé point (condensation point of the ambient air)